-Students who want to file a complaint regarding general, non-academic College operations should report their concerns to the Executive Director, Students or his/her designee.
+Students who want to file a complaint regarding general, non-academic College operations should report their concerns to the Director, Advising or their designee.
 The following steps outline the requirements of the students as well as the timeline for the General Complaint Process:

-- Verbal or written student complaint(s) should be submitted to The Executive Director, Students or his/her designee.
-The Executive Director, Students or his/her designee will consider the merits of the complaint and will take any and all action they consider appropriate or necessary to resolve the concerns raised in the complaint.
+- Verbal or written student complaint(s) should be submitted to The Director, Advising or their designee.
+The Director, Advising or their designee will consider the merits of the complaint and will take any and all action they consider appropriate or necessary to resolve the concerns raised in the complaint.
 At this level, the student may request to remain anonymous.
 Students having a complaint may submit the complaint either verbally or in writing at any time.
-The Executive Director, Students will respond to the complaint within 7 business days.
+The Director, Advising will respond to the complaint within 7 business days.

-- If the student’s verbal or written complaint is not resolved to the student’s satisfaction and the student chooses to continue to pursue the complaint further, the student must submit a request in writing (making the complaint a formal complaint) to the Executive Director, Students or his/her designee requesting further resolution.
-The written request must be submitted within 10 business days of notification of the Executive Director, Students resolution to the informal complaint.
+- If the student’s verbal or written complaint is not resolved to the student’s satisfaction and the student chooses to continue to pursue the complaint further, the student must submit a request in writing (making the complaint a formal complaint) to the Director, Advising or their designee requesting further resolution.
+The written request must be submitted within 10 business days of notification of the Director, Advising resolution to the informal complaint.
 The written request must include the specific nature of the complaint, reasons for filing the complaint, all documentation supporting the complaint, and specific remedy requested.
-The Executive Director, Students or his/her designee will seek a resolution by using the following means:
+The Director, Advising or their designee will seek a resolution by using the following means:

-- Appeal Process: In the event the Executive Director, Students or his/her designee is unable to resolve the complaint; the complaint will be forwarded to the Vice President, Student Services for review and action.
-The Vice President, Student Services will review the complaint and all supporting material and render a written decision regarding the complaint which shall include the basis of the decision.
+Appeal Process: In the event the Director, Advising or their designee is unable to resolve the complaint; the complaint will be forwarded to the Vice President, Student Engagement and Support for review and action.
+The Vice President, Student Engagement and Support will review the complaint and all supporting material and render a written decision regarding the complaint which shall include the basis of the decision.
 A decision to the formal complaint will be rendered within five (5) business days and will be communicated in writing.
 The decision will be communicated to the student in writing with a copy to the appropriate college employee who is responsible for the college operation that the complaint has been lodged against.
-The decision from the Vice President, Student Services shall be final.
+The decision from the Vice President, Student Engagement and Support shall be final.
 No further appeal will be considered.
 An entry regarding the complaint and resolution will be recorded in the LMC Student Complaint Log.